How Browsers Render HTML

 text nodes respectively.
 The official DOM specification contains many more types of nodes.

-We can actually query the node type right from the browser console.
-Open the browser console from the counter app page located at
+We can actually query the node type from a browser.
+Let’s try it.
+Open browser console from the counter app page located at

 - Opening browser console

 - Instructions for opening the browser console depends on which browser you’re using.
-Please read this nice tutorial from WickedlySmart that explains how to open the console on various browsers.
+Please read this nice tutorial from WickedlySmart for learning how to open the console on various browsers.

 nodeType property returns a number.
 To find out which node type that number represents, we need to reference the following table.